-Pamela Reid

-Oxford Health BRC Strategic Partnerships Manager Department of Psychiatry, Warneford Hospital, Headington, Oxford OX3 7JX
+Pamela Reid Oxford Health BRC Strategic Partnerships Manager Department of Psychiatry, Warneford Hospital, Headington, Oxford OX3 7JX pamela.reid@psych.ox.ac.uk https://oxfordhealthbrc.nihr.ac.uk/

-pamela.reid@psych.ox.ac.uk

-NIHR Oxford Health Clinical Research Facility (OxCRF)
+NIHR Oxford Clinical Research Facility (0xCRF)

 The NIHR Oxford Clinical Research Facility (OxCRF) is a newly funded infrastructure encompassing a network of facilities working within the OUH and OU, and across all the Headington OUH sites.
 The OxCRF is a formal collaboration between the OU and OUH and has developed an efficient and productive way of working within both institutions.
 OxCRF provides support for delivery of early phase and experimental research across multiple specialities and provides a portal for continuing the translational science developed in the Oxford BRC.
 The facilities include: